YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Male hair transplant patient reviewing a hairline plan and consent form before FUE surgery

-Hair Transplant Consent Before Surgery Needs a Clear Final Plan
+Hair Transplant Consent and Final Plan Review

 When the conversation is weak, the signature can create a false sense of safety.
-It may look complete on paper while the patient still does not know who makes the recipient area openings, whether the graft number is a range or a promise, or what happens if the donor looks weaker after shaving.
+Everything looks complete on paper, but you may still not know whether the graft number is a range or a promise, who performs the medical steps, or what happens if the donor looks weaker after shaving.
+A consultation that only gives a price and graft number should not be treated as real consent.

-What if the graft number changes on surgery day?
+Graft number changes on surgery day

 A small adjustment after shaving and donor inspection can be medically reasonable.
 Hair direction, donor density, miniaturization, scalp condition, and the true size of the recipient area may look different once the hair is trimmed and examined closely.